rit-construct-makerspace/access-control-documentation/docs/index.md

 This website is dedicated to documenting the Access Control System our shop has developed, to make managing our shop and resources easier and safer.

-This project is open-source, and source content can be found on the [makerspace GitHub page](https://github.com/rit-construct-makerspace).
+This project is open-source, and source content can be found on the [SHED makerspace GitHub page](https://github.com/rit-construct-makerspace).

 ## Executive Summary